riscv/riscv-crypto/tools/README.md

   ```sh
   $> $REPO_HOME/tools/get-started.sh
   ```
-  This will clone the relevent toolchain repos, checkout a known-good commit, apply the necessary patches and compile them.
+  This will clone the relevant toolchain repos, checkout a known-good commit, apply the necessary patches and compile them.

 - The resulting toolchain installation will appear in